amzn/distance-assistant/README.md

 1. Edit the file distance_assistant_ansible/ansible/group_vars/all

 1. Change:
     1. da_container_id: set this to the docker tag of the container to use.
-This defaults to the container built locally via [Build Instructions](#build-instructions) If left to defaults, ansible playbooks will build the container image locally.
+This defaults to using local image built by the ansible playbooks or by following the [Build Instructions](#build-instructions)

        Hosting your container image on Dockerhub or AWS ECR will avoid having to build the container on each host.

     2. dnsname_for_healthcheck: set this to the dnsname distance assistant should resolve to confirm that it had basic internet connectivity.
+This defaults to "amazon.com"

 ### Use Ansible to Downgrade the Kernel